ssdong/git-command-visualizer/README.md

 * The rendering of the git tree is powered by VisJS with a Scala-wrapper that I had implemented.
 It comes naturally with a physics bouncing behaviour.
 The nodes allow dragging and resizing.

+## How to run locally
+Simply clone the project and run `sbt dev` in the terminal.
+It will be ready on `localhost:8080`!

 ## Credits
 The idea of this project is inspired by [explain git with d3](https://onlywei.github.io/explain-git-with-d3/).
 The author was once my supervisor, and he is one of the best. :)